White Sox beat Blue Jays 4-1, game halted by rain in 5th

+CHICAGO (AP) — Lucas Giolito doesn’t regard his victory as a complete game.
+After a long rain delay, five innings equaled nine — at least in the record book.

-CHICAGO (AP) — Lucas Giolito threw five solid innings, Leury Garcia homered and the Chicago White Sox beat the Toronto Blue Jays 4-1 Saturday in a game stopped after 4 ½ innings because of rain.
+Giolito struck out the side in the top of the fifth before play was halted because of rain, Leury Garcia homered and the Chicago White Sox beat the Toronto Blue Jays 4-1 Saturday.

-Giolito (5-1) struck out the side in the top of the fifth before play was halted.
+“Everyone was joking about that, ‘Shower, complete game!'”
+Giolito said.
+“I don’t consider it a complete game until I get nine.
+But I went out there for the fifth and saw the rain coming down.
+I was like, ‘We’ve got to pick up the tempo a little bit,’ and luckily we were able to get through five and close it out.”

 The game was called after a wait of three hours.

+“The raindrops were so big that they were getting into my glove, on the ball, getting on my hand,” said Giolito, who improved to 5-1.
+“So my approach was just to attack the strike zone with a fast pace and hopefully get a nice 1-2-3 inning, and that’s what we did.”

 Yonder Alonso had two singles and two RBIs for the White Sox, who have won five of seven.